graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 Each Member can be preceded by a documentation string and may have one or more Aliases.

-An Enum can extend another Enum, called it's base Enum, and it's Members are merged into the base Enum's Members.
+An Enum can extend another Enum, and it's Members are merged into the extended Enum's Members.
-An Enum cannot be based on itself, even recursively.
+An Enum cannot extend itself, even recursively.

-Enums can be merged if their base Enums match and their Members can be merged.
+Enums can be merged if their extended Enums match and their Members can be merged.

 ## Scalar type